Buddhism in Finland: Present day

 There are Buddhist centers and temples throughout the country.
 In total there are around 40 different organisations.
 For example Diamond Way Buddhism Finland has four centers in Helsinki, Lahti, Tampere and Turku.
 The first Buddhist monastery in Finland, Liên Tâm Monastery, was inaugurated in Moisio in 2015.
 Another monastery was founded in Kuopio in 2019 (Ratanasukha Monastery).
 The monastery is open for all people.

-Finnish Buddhist Union is loosely organized umbrella organisation of different Buddhist associations and congregations in Finland.
+Finnish Buddhist Union is a loosely organized umbrella organisation of different Buddhist associations and congregations in Finland.